Diamondbacks score 9 runs in 8th, rout Dodgers 13-5

-Paul Goldschmidt, Yasmany Tomas and Chris Iannetta each drove in two runs in a nine-run eighth inning and the Arizona Diamondbacks turned a close game into a 13-5 rout of the Los Angeles Dodgers on Friday night.
+Paul Goldschmidt, Yasmany Tomas and Chris Iannetta each drove in two in a nine-run inning and the Diamondbacks routed the Dodgers 13-5.

+"Hats off to everybody," Arizona's Chris Owings said.
+"It was just a team effort, one you can look back on and just smile."

-Chris Taylor's pinch-hit home run had put the Dodgers up 5-4 in the seventh.
+Chris Taylor's pinch-hit home run had put the Dodgers up 5-4 in the seventh and manager Dave Roberts turned things over to the usually reliable Los Angeles bullpen.

+"Uncharacteristic for us," Roberts said.
+"You have to give those guys credit.
+They were aggressive in the zone and when we were just missing off (the plate) with balls, they were taking them."

-The Diamondbacks had six hits and five walks in the eighth.
+The Diamondbacks had six hits and five walks in the inning.
+Only one hit was for extra bases.

+"Usually there's homers or extra-base hits or something like that worked in," Goldschmidt said.
+"It was really a great team inning there."

 It was the sixth time Arizona has scored nine runs in an inning.
 The club record is 13.

+"Quite a day, highlighted by a very impressive eighth inning," Arizona manager Torey Lovullo said.
+"I thought the at-bats inside of that inning were very patient, exactly what we're talking about as far as handing it off to the next guy.
+It was much needed after a couple of lean games offensively."

+The Diamondbacks had managed a total of one run in their previous two games, losses at San Diego.

 Luis Avilan walked in the tying run in the eighth and Sergio Romo was called for a balk to bring home the go-ahead score.
+Romo said it was his first big league balk.

+"It got called a balk regardless of what I think," Romo said.
+"It was a balk in a big situation."

 Goldschmidt, coming off a 5-for-33 road trip, singled off the glove of second baseman Chase Utley to make it 8-5, Tomas doubled into the left field corner to bring in a pair and Iannetta singled home two more.